 Mascot logos can often have a lot of detail in the design, which means you may encounter difficulty resizing them.
 You might want to consider pairing your mascot with a wordmark, or simply leaving it off of business cards and other branded materials that require small print.

-Alternatively, you can try using a few geometric shapes (and nothing else) to create your mascot so that it’s more easily resizable.
+Alternatively, you can try using a few geometric shapes (and nothing else) to create your mascot so that it’s easier to scale.

 Have you put thought into how you primarily want to market your business?
 Mascot logos do great on large billboards or signage, in TV commercials (think the Kool-Aid Man), at in-person events, and on social media pages.

-These logos can heavily influence a brand’s imagery, but the fun vibe of the mascot has to match the platform; if most of your marketing centers around formal presentations and sales pitches, for instance, the mascot will probably be less relevant for you.
+If most of your marketing centers around formal presentations and sales pitches for instance, a mascot might be less relevant for you.